coder/docs/guides/ssl-certificates/route53.md

   --wait
 ```

-The `hostSecretName` and `devurlsHostSecretName` are abritrary strings
+The `hostSecretName` and `devurlsHostSecretName` are arbitrary strings that you
-that you should set to some value that does not conflict with any other
+should set to some value that does not conflict with any other secrets in the
-secrets in the Coder namespace.
+Coder namespace.

 There are also a few additional steps to make sure that your hostname and dev
 URLs work.